OpenBubbles/Mac-Hardware-Info/README.md

 1. Download the latest release from the [Releases page](https://github.com/TaeHagen/Mac-Hardware-Info/releases).
 2. Run the downloaded application.
    - macOS will alert you that the app is from an unverified developer.
 Make sure to allow it to run.
+(Don't worry, the code is safe.)
 3. Follow the on-screen instructions to generate your unique code.
 4. You can either:
    - Scan the QR code from OpenBubbles.